Your pet's home away from home.ON THIS PAGE:

 So what can you do to make the boarding experience easier on you both?
-One way is to bring something for your pet that reminds her of home while boarding, like her favorite chew toy or treats.
+One way is to bring something for your pet that reminds them of home while boarding, like their favorite chew toy or treats.
 (But please don’t bring bedding materials or blankets.)
-Also, when you drop him off for boarding, it’s best not to linger with a long goodbye to him.
+Also, when you drop them off for boarding, it’s best not to linger with a long goodbye.
 If it escalates into an emotional farewell, your dog might become anxious or confused.

-Remember, we will take great care of your dog.
-Feel free to call us any time to see how she is doing.
-We can even send you a “selfie” of her!
-And don’t forget, the next time he sees you, he will go to you...bounding with joy!
+Remember, we will take great care of your pet.
+Feel free to call us any time to see how they are doing.
+We can even send you a “selfie” of them!
+And don’t forget, the next time they see you, they will go to you...bounding with joy!

 Prepare your dog’s away bag

 As we state on our home page, we want our animal hospital to be the veterinary extension of your home.
 That includes our wish to make your dog’s boarding stay a “home away from home.”
 You can help grant our wish by preparing your pet’s away bag with the following items:

 - If possible, a supply of your dog’s preferred food, wet or dry, in a tightly-sealed container (see below)